RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 Hint:
 * What did you learn about handlers in previous session?
+* Does above solution use handlers appropriately?
-* Does above solution comply with best practises for handlers?
+* Is the when clause in above solution the best approach?

 Consider how you would handle a test environment with the *SECRET_NAME* of 'Red Hat (test)'.